IWantDayDayUp/cf/paper.md

 The algorithm implements (a PageRank-like node-ranking) approach based on the (global resource information) and then performs node mapping according to the ranks of the nodes.
 After node mapping, the shortest-path-based link mapping follows.

-We refer this algorithm as GNT-driven VNE (VNE-GNT) algorithm, for it aims to maximize the InP's revenue by accepting as many as possible VN requests under the resource limitation of its substrate network.
+We refer this algorithm as GNT-Derived  VNE (VNE-GNT) algorithm, for it aims to from the famous Google PageRank website algorithm, we introduce hoe to get the stable node-ranking values of a given network in the following content. maximize the InP's revenue by accepting as many as possible VN requests under the resource limitation of its substrate network.

+(example 2)

+The proposed VNE-GNT algorithm is detailed in this section.
+Five important network topology attributes, adopted in VNE-GNT, are introduced and quantified at first.
+Then the novel node-ranking approach is presented, which consists of two subapproaches.
+Next, greedy node mapping is implemented based on the novel node-ranking approach.
+After completing the node mapping, the link mapping stage follows.
+In the last section, the time complexity of VNE-GNT is presented to prove that the VNE-GNT algorithm can conduct each given VNR embedding in polynomial time.

 ### A. Node Ranking

+Drawn from `19`, different topology attributes will have different critical effects on the embedding of each VNR.
+Each topology attribute enables to measure the relative importance of each node from the corresponding respect.

+Derived from the previous studies (e.g. 19 and 20), five fundamental and important topology attributes, adopted in our novel node-ranking approach.

+- Degree of a node $n$: Formula (10) defines the degree of node $n$ in a given network.
+It is determined by the function $totlink()$, counting the number of adjacent links of node $n$ in the network

+$$Degree(n) = totlink(n)$$

+- Strength of a node $n$: Formula (11) is the definition of the strength of node $n$ in the given network.
+It is determined by the function $totband()$, counting the sum of adjacent link bandwidth of node $n$ in the network

+$$Strength(n) = totband(n)$$

+The node-ranking approach is able to estimate the embedding ability of each substrate node.

+At first, a novel metric "Nov", quantifying topology attributes and global resources simultaneously, is defined.
+Global network resources considered in the novel node-ranking approach are node capacity and link bandwidth.

+Inspired by the *Coulomb's Law* in () area and the *Newton's Law* in () field, the interactions between any two discrete objects can be quantified.
+Therefore, formula (18) to quantify the interaction between any two nodes, $n$ and $m$, in the given network.
+Formula (18) is proposed to qualify the interaction between node $n$ and node $m$ in the node-ranking stage.

+$$nov = $$

+where $n$ is ...

+$$RB\% = benefiting$$

+where $RB\%$ is the normalized $RB$ of node $m$ in the network.

+Weight factors $\alpha$ and $\beta$ are used to balance the normalized resource block $RB$ and $Nov$ of node $m$.

+However, in extreme cases, such as sparse networks, *Direct node-ranking approach* is not able to calculate the importance of all nodes accurately, leading to inefficient resource utilization in the long term.
+Therefore, it is necessary to calculate stable $Nov$ of the given network, enabling to show the importance of all nodes accurately.
+Derived from the famous Google PageRank website algorithm, we introduce hoe to get the stable node-ranking values of a given network in the following content.

+(PageRank部分)

 For the node mapping, we adopt a novel ranking approach, similar to the PageRank algorithm.

-> Through this importance index formulate we are rangking the substrate nodes before mapping.
+> Through this importance index formulate we are ranking the substrate nodes before mapping.
 The higher the importance index the higher will be the rank and that node is considered first for node mapping with the virtual node of arrival VNR.

 ```markdown
 Stable Node Ranking approach